Career Definition for Special Effects Make-Up Artists

-A special effects make-up artist uses wigs, make-up, prosthetics and other tools to create the desired look on a live performer or a special effects prop.
-This line of work is typically found in the entertainment industry, so special effects make-up artists may be hired by theaters, film and television productions, theme parks, cruise ships or avant-garde fashion shows.
+A special effects make-up artist uses wigs, make-up, prosthetics and other tools to create the desired look on a live performer or special effects prop.
+This line of work is typically found in the entertainment industry, so special effects make-up artists may be hired by theaters, film and television productions, theme parks, cruise ships or avant-garde fashion designers.
 The job of a special effects make-up artist can be as simple as aging the face of a young actor or as complicated as creating a never-before-seen alien monster.

 While completing courses in a cosmetology school or learning the application of theatrical make-up in a theater arts program may be helpful to the aspiring special effects make-up artist, no specific degree is required to work in the field.
-Many special effects make-up artists began their careers by taking low-paying jobs as interns or assistants and training with more experienced artists.
+Many special effects make-up artists begin their careers by taking low-paying jobs as interns or assistants and training with more experienced artists.

 Whether or not they are formally trained, special effects make-up artists must be artistically inclined with a keen eye for the use of color.
 One of the most important tools a special effects make-up artist owns is his or her personality.
 The ability to network and maintain positive working relationships with other professionals in the field can make the difference between having a successful career or failing.